More

 However, all three responded separately to the allegations early this week.

-The Giants said they were “pleased and confident” with their hiring process.
+The Giants expressed satisfaction and certainty in their hiring process.

-“We interviewed an impressive and diverse group of candidates,” the team said.
-“The fact of the matter is, Brian Flores was in the conversation to be our head coach until the eleventh hour.
-Ultimately, we hired the individual we felt was most qualified to be our next head coach.”
+“We interviewed a remarkable and varied pool of candidates,” the team stated.
+“The truth is, Brian Flores was considered for the head coach position until the final moments.
+Ultimately, we chose the individual we believed was the most qualified to lead our team.”

-“The implication that we acted in a manner inconsistent with the integrity of the game is incorrect,” the Dolphins said.
+“We want to clarify that the suggestion of our actions being inconsistent with the integrity of the game is incorrect,” stated the Dolphins.

 The Broncos emphasized that the interview did start on time at 7:30 A.M. in Providence, Rhode Island.
 The interview lasted three and half hours and was conducted with five team execs.